Maria Wirtemberska: Life after divorce

 Following her divorce, Maria lived mostly in Warsaw, and from 1798 to 1804 spent winters in Vienna and summers at Puławy.
 Between 1808 and 1816 she hosted her literary salon in Warsaw (Blue Saturdays).
 Her guests included Julian Ursyn Niemcewicz.
 She attended meetings of the Xs Society (Towarzystwo Iksów).
 In 1816 she published Malvina, or the Heart's Intuition, considered Poland's first psychological novel.

+From July 1816 to June 1818, Maria, together with her half-sister Cecylia Beydale, went on a grand foreign journey through Silesia, Bohemia, Austria, Italy and Switzerland.

 Charmed with the picturesque village of Pilica she bought it and remodelled its landscape garden.
 She built a palace and a Catholic church.
-The park in Pilica was considered among the most beautiful in Europe, and rivalled other parks in Poland: Powązki (established by Maria's mother) and Helena Radziwiłł's Arkadia.
+The park in Pilica was considered among the most beautiful in Europe, and rivalled other parks in Poland: Powązki (established by Maria's mother Izabela Czartoryska) and Helena Radziwiłł's Arkadia.
 Maria hired Franciszek Lessel as her land agent.

 Maria Wirtemberska was an active philanthropist.
 She provided education and published calendars for the peasantry.

-Following the November Uprising Maria moved to Sieniawa, then in Galicia.
-In 1837 she moved to Paris, where she lived with her brother, Prince Adam Jerzy Czartoryski.
+Following the November Uprising 1831 Maria moved with her mother Izabela Czartoryska to Czartoryski Palace in Sieniawa, then to Wysocko in Galicia.
+After the death of her mother in 1835, she moved in 1837 to Paris, where she lived with her brother, Prince Adam Jerzy Czartoryski.

+Title page of Malwina czyli Domyslnosc serca - romans oryginalny.
+(Malwina, or the Heart's Ingenuity - an original romance.)
+Vol. 1, Warsaw: Zawadzki i Węcki, 1816.

+In 1838, her half-sister Cecylia moved to Paris with her sister and guardian Maria, to the Hôtel Lambert, which became the property of the Czartoryski family in 1842.
+Cecylia Beydale died there on July 21, 1851, and was buried in the cemetery in Montmorency.
+Three years later, Maria Czartoryska died at the age of 86 and was buried in the same tomb.
+A few years later, the remains of both women were transferred to the Czartoryski mausoleum in Sieniawa.